vmalv/Binary-Image-Mean-Pixel-Value/README.md

 Python script that contains an example of the extraction of the BBC and pnos parameters for different images.

 - example.ipynb
-Jupyter Notebook that contains an example of the extraction of the BBC and pnos parameters for different images.
+Jupyter Notebook contains an example of the extraction of the BBC and pnos parameters for different images.
 Additionally, we have included some intermediate plots to help understand the image-preparation and parameter-extraction processes.
 There are cases when the 'shift' parameter needs to be tuned because it could vary from one image to another.
 To select the proper one, we recommend using the notebook with the intermediate plots.

 - libs/utils.py